-• The host MAC address is removed from a list of MAC addresses that are automatically authenticated.
-(Refer to Specifying Hosts that Are Permanently Authenticated on page 315).
+- The host MAC address is removed from a list of MAC addresses that are automatically authenticated.
+(Refer to Permanently Authenticated Hosts on page 285). - The re-authentication timer expires and the host is required to re-authenticate (Refer to Re-authentication Period on page 285).